 - 1. Ensure that all components have been reassembled correctly and that no tools or loose screws are left inside your computer.
-See "Computer components" on page 6 for the locations of various components in your computer. - 2.
+See "Computer components" on page 5 for the locations of various components in your computer. - 2.
 Ensure that the cables are routed correctly before reinstalling the computer cover.
-Keep cables clear of the hinges and sides of the computer chassis to avoid interference with reinstalling the computer cover. - 3.
-Position the computer cover on the chassis so that the rail guides on the bottom of the computer cover engage the rails on the chassis.
+Keep cables clear of the hinges and sides of the computer chassis to avoid interference with reinstalling the computer cover.

+3. Position the computer cover on the chassis so that the rail guides on the bottom of the computer cover engage the rails on the chassis.
 Then, push the cover to the front of the computer until it snaps into position.
-Install the two screws to secure the computer cover.

-Figure 43.
+Figure 36.
 Installing the computer cover

-- 4. Place the computer in an upright position. - 5.
+- 4. Install the screws to secure the computer cover. - 5.
 If a locking device is available, use it to lock the computer.
-See "Locking your computer" on page 27. - 6.
+See "Locking the computer" on page 25. - 6.
 Reconnect the external cables and power cords to the corresponding connectors on the computer.
 See "Hardware locations" on page 1. - 7.
 Update your configuration.
-See "Using the Setup Utility program" on page 33. - 8.
+See "Using the Setup Utility program" on page 29. - 8.
 If a newly installed hardware component does not work normally, update the device driver.
-See "Keeping your computer current" on page 24.
+See "Keeping the computer current" on page 22.